 “People ask us, ‘what wire service are you using?’ and we say, we are the wire service,” Raznick said.

 In the past year and a half, they’ve brought personal finance content into their newsfeed.
-Now average people can become involved in investing through Benzinga’s resources for navigating the complex finance world.
+Now average people can become involved in investing through Benzinga’s resources for navigating the complex financial world.

 Growing up and going to college in the suburbs of Detroit, Raznick approached the city in an intimate way.